SUI-Components/sui/packages/sui-react-router/README.md

 If all three parameters are `undefined`, this means that there was no route found matching the given location.

-*Note: You probably don't want to use this in a browser unless you're doing server-side rendering of async routes.*

 ## Next features
 - [ ] Upgrade to History v6: In order to improve bundle size and avoid naming collisions with React hooks.
-- [ ] Hooks: Add hooks to be able to access different router context properties in order to simplify its usage.